Master of Arts in Psychoanalytic Studies

 The program is flexible, allowing students to proceed at a pace suited to their previous experience and current circumstances.
 Full-time students may complete the program in two years, but many students find it beneficial to slow their pace of study to a part-time schedule, which allows them to more fully integrate the course material, thesis-writing, and personal analysis as well as to accommodate their work schedules.

-For those whose goal is to become a practicing psychoanalyst, the master’s program, in conjunction with the licensure-qualifying psychoanalytic training program of our sister school, the Center for Modern Psychoanalytic Studies, offers an accelerated path to psychoanalytic certification and New York State licensure.
-The Master of Arts in Psychoanalytic Studies fulfills the New York State requirement of earning a graduate degree prior to acceptance by a licensure-qualifying psychoanalytic training program.
+For those whose goal is to become a practicing psychoanalyst, the Master of Arts in Psychoanalytic Studies program fulfills the New York State requirement of earning a graduate degree prior to acceptance by a licensure-qualifying psychoanalytic training program.
+In conjunction with the licensure-qualifying psychoanalytic training program of our sister school, the Center for Modern Psychoanalytic Studies, qualified students may benefit from an accelerated path to psychoanalytic certification and New York State licensure.
 Because the curriculum of the New York Graduate School of Psychoanalysis provides the same foundational knowledge as the first two years of coursework of the Center for Modern Psychoanalytic Studies, graduates who are accepted by the Center for Modern Psychoanalytic Studies enter as advanced candidates at the level of clinical training.

 Applicants are required to have earned a baccalaureate degree from an approved undergraduate institution.
 They must describe their academic and applied interests and must demonstrate their motivation to learn, capacity to understand themselves and others, and readiness to engage in the study of unconscious processes.